scran_variances

 template<typename Float_ >

-void scran_variances::fit_variance_trend ( size_t n,
+void scran_variances::fit_variance_trend ( const std::size_t n,

-const Float_ mean,
+const Float_ *const mean,

-const Float_ variance,
+const Float_ *const variance,

-Float_ fitted,
+Float_ *const fitted,

 FitVarianceTrendWorkspace< Float_ > & workspace,

-const FitVarianceTrendOptions options
+const FitVarianceTrendOptions & options )

 1. Filter out low-abundance genes, to ensure the span of the smoother is not skewed by many low-abundance genes.
+This step is omitted if FitVarianceTrendOptions::mean_filter = false.

 2. Take the quarter-root of the variances, to squeeze the trend towards 1.
 This makes the trend more "linear" to improve the performance of the LOWESS smoother; it also reduces the chance of obtaining negative fitted values.
+This step is omitted if FitVarianceTrendOptions::transform = false.

 3. Apply the LOWESS smoother to the quarter-root variances.
 This is done using the implementation in the WeightedLowess library.

 4. Reverse the quarter-root transformation to obtain the fitted values for all non-low-abundance genes.
+This step is omitted if FitVarianceTrendOptions::transform = false.

 5. Extrapolate linearly from the left-most fitted value to the origin to obtain fitted values for the previously filtered genes.
 This is empirically justified by the observation that mean-variance trends of log-expression data are linear at very low abundances.
+This step is omitted if FitVarianceTrendOptions::mean_filter = false.

 Template Parameters

-Float_Floating-point type for the statistics.
+Float_Floating-point type of the statistics.

 Parameters